Friday, May 17, 2024

 I will admit, I was never a fan of the Stinger’s design, I was far more accustomed to the SNES style Gravis and InterAct controllers of the time, and they were far more comfortable in my hands.
 However, we’re still going to give it a go and see how well it works with this setup.
 I may be pleasantly surprised since I’ve never actually used one.

 The second option is to use an adapter, specifically a device called the “Rockfire RM-203”, a game port to USB adapter, otherwise known as the “USB Nest”.
-This handy little thing was originally made to be used with Windows 95, and still works to this day on modern operating systems allowing you to use classic game port controllers on modern systems.
+Supposedly, this handy little thing was originally made to be used with Windows 95, and still works to this day on modern operating systems allowing you to use classic game port controllers on modern systems.
 Thankfully, it seems they may still be getting made in China, or perhaps they are just new-old stock, but they are available on sites like eBay, Amazon, and AliExpress.
-So, I was able to pick one up on Amazon for $25.
+So, I picked one up on Amazon for under $25.

-The Rockfire seems like it may be the best option for me since it works with most game port controllers, but even though it was made back in the mid 90’s, and my aging memory seems to recall people using these with Windows 95, there is conflicting information online about its ability to work with Windows 95 today, so that’s what I wanted to find out.
+The Rockfire seems like it would be the best option for me since it works with most game port controllers.
+Listings says they've been made since back in the mid 90’s, and my aging memory seems to recall people using these with Windows back then, but there is conflicting information online about its ability to work with Windows 95 today, so that’s what I wanted to find out.

 The last thing I needed was a proper classic game port controller to use with the USB Nest, and that pretty much came down to my two favorites of the era.
 The SNES style 4 button Gravis PC Gamepad and the InterAct PC Propad 4.
 In the end I went with the InterAct Propad 4 simple because I remember it being a bit more comfortable in my hands than the Gravis PC Gamepad since it was an overall larger controller.
 I was able to pick up a near mint one on eBay for just $15.
 Once I had everything in hand, it was time to test it all out and see what worked and what I preferred.